Saturday, November 28, 2015

 My First Cairn

-My first “Cairn” (Karn, not Karen) was long gone and I knew it.
+My first “Cairn” (Karn, not Karen), as some people insist on probable calling stacked stone Indigenous or Native American cultural features, was long gone and I knew it.
 I found it illustrated in a book from the town library but the author let me know it was long gone.
 He was sad about it too.

 That farmer was probably not being very truthful about why he dismantled the grave, not any more than he was being truthful about running a perfectly good plow into a heap of stones about the size of a cord of wood.
 He was probably robbing the grave for the bones of the Sachem as well as for anything else that might have been buried along with the man’s body.
 It occurs to me that the owner of the property may not have been a farmer, now that I think of it.
 It may have been tenants on the land who did the actual dirty work for the owner.